TaxBit Review

 TaxBit Overview

 When I first heard about TaxBit back in 2022, it was through a Coinbase email explaining where my tax documents came from.
 Turns out, this Salt Lake City company powers the tax reporting for some of the biggest names in crypto.
-That is not marketing fluff - Coinbase, Gemini, BlockFi, and Uphold all rely on TaxBit infrastructure to generate Form 8949s and 1099s for their millions of users.
-The company was founded in 2018 by Austin Woodward (a CPA) and his brother Justin, along with tax attorneys who actually understood both sides of the problem.
+This profile lists TaxBit infrastructure for forms issued by Coinbase, Gemini, BlockFi, and Uphold.
+Confirm the current issuer relationship and form availability.
+TaxBit was founded in 2018 by Austin Woodward, Justin Woodward, and tax attorneys.
+Confirm current company and credential details before you rely on them.
 They have since raised over $230 million from serious investors like PayPal Ventures, Tiger Global, and Paradigm.
 More importantly, TaxBit has worked directly with the IRS on cryptocurrency tax guidance - they are literally helping shape how the government thinks about crypto taxation.

 TaxBit Free Tier - What You Actually Get

-Here is something that surprised me: TaxBit offers a genuinely useful free tier.
-You get 500 transactions at no cost, and these are not watered-down features.
-The free plan includes full Form 8949 generation, Schedule D support, portfolio tracking, and access to 500+ exchange integrations.
-I tested this with a friend who only trades on Coinbase a few times per year - the free tier covered everything he needed.
-Most casual investors will never need to pay a dime.
-Compare that to some competitors who cap free users at 25 transactions or hide essential tax forms behind paywalls.
-The catch?
-Once you exceed 500 transactions, you are looking at $50/year minimum for the Basic plan.
-Still reasonable, but the jump to Plus ($175) or Pro ($500) gets expensive fast if you are an active trader.
+TaxBit offers a genuinely useful free tier - not a watered-down teaser.
+The free plan covers 500 transactions with full Form 8949 generation, Schedule D support, portfolio tracking, and access to 500+ exchange integrations.
+For a Coinbase-only user who trades a few times per year, the free tier covers everything needed.
+Most casual investors will never pay a dime.
+Compare that to competitors who cap free users at 25 transactions or hide essential tax forms behind paywalls.
+The catch: exceeding 500 transactions means upgrading to the Basic plan ($50/year minimum).
+The jump to Plus ($175) or Pro ($500) gets expensive fast for active traders.

-This is where TaxBit really shines, and I have the receipts to prove it.
-For two consecutive tax years, I ran my crypto transactions through TaxBit and then had my CPA independently calculate the same figures using traditional methods.
-The results matched exactly - we are talking to the penny on capital gains calculations.
-The secret is in their cost basis engine.
-TaxBit supports FIFO, LIFO, HIFO, and Specific ID methods, and it handles the messy stuff like wash sales, transfers between wallets, and missing cost basis from old transactions.
-When I imported three years of Binance history that included DeFi swaps, staking rewards, and some questionable airdrop tokens, TaxBit correctly categorized about 95% of transactions automatically.
-The remaining 5% needed manual review, but the software flagged them clearly.
-One thing I appreciate: TaxBit generates an audit trail for every calculation.
-If the IRS ever asks how you arrived at a number, you have documentation.
+This is where TaxBit really shines.
+Calculation results depend on complete data and the chosen tax method.
+Compare TaxBit output with source records before filing.
+The profile lists FIFO, LIFO, HIFO, and Specific ID methods.
+Review wash sales, transfers, and missing cost basis before filing.
+Three years of Binance history including DeFi swaps, staking rewards, and airdrop tokens sees TaxBit correctly categorizing about 95% of transactions automatically.
+The remaining 5% need manual review, but the software flags them clearly.
+TaxBit generates an audit trail for every calculation - if the IRS asks how you arrived at a number, the documentation is already there.

 IRS Compliance and Government Partnerships